nalancer08/Surface/README.md

 ### Android Fragments into Surface Engine

-We want to call this "magic", you can usea panel, and add a native fragemnt, with all the nature structure of a fragment, this means, you can have your loginliving into the fragment extended class, let me show you
+We want to call this "magic", you can u sea panel, and add a native fragemnt, with all the nature structure of a fragment, this means, you can have your loginliving into the fragment extended class, let me show you

 <table>